GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 Tier 1: No Consent Required

-These tools don’t collect personal data under GDPR definitions:
+These tools do not collect personal data under GDPR definitions:

 Tier 2: Self-Hosted (You Control Data)